skyscrapers/documentation/onboarding/orientation.md

 > Used to store non-confidential data in key-value pairs.

-Same concept of `Secrets`, only difference is they are not encrypted.
+Same concept of `Secrets`, only difference is they are not encoded.

 Might be useful for configuration data, even simple `ini` files, or `conf` files.